fleetdm/fleet/docs/2-Deployment/2-Configuration.md

 Options are `instance` (default), `uuid`, `hostname`, or `provided`.

 This setting works in combination with the `--host_identifier` flag in osquery.
 In most deployments, using `instance` will be the best option.
 The flag defaults to `provided` -- preserving the existing behavior of Fleet's handling of host identifiers -- using the identifier provided by osquery. `instance`, `uuid`, and `hostname` correspond to the same meanings as for osquery's `--host_identifier` flag.

+Users that have duplicate UUIDs in their environment can benefit from setting this flag to `instance`.

 - Default value: `provided`
 - Environment variable:	`FLEET_OSQUERY_HOST_IDENTIFIER`